inspire-eu-validation/view-service/A.35.IR39.harmonized.layer.name.md

 **Test method**

-The identifiers of the WMTS layers portraying INSPIRE datasets must be INSPIRE harmonised names.
+The identifiers of the WMS layers portraying INSPIRE datasets must be INSPIRE harmonised names.
 To determine if a layer is portraying an INSPIRE dataset, the metadata record describing the portrayed dataset must be available for validator.

 For each [Layer element](#layer) provided by the service according to it's Service Metadata: